 The Ministry of Environment’s (“MOE”) site profile system is a process to screen for potentially contaminated sites.
 Through this system, the MOE and certain municipalities coordinate their respective functions to identify and address environmental risk.
-The anticipated changes are designed to address perceived gaps and weaknesses in the process.
+The changes set to take effect in 2021 are designed to address perceived gaps and weaknesses in the process.

 The current system requires a site profile to be submitted to the MOE in specific circumstances if;

 - any of the activities listed in Schedule 2 of the Contaminated Sites Regulation (“CSR”) have occurred on the site;